stucka/scraper-rss-feeds/README.md

 Then parse.
 Vice's parser just needed a date format change from The Messenger's.

 Then I found out Vice's data files were too big for Google Sheets to open; I tried breaking them into five-year chunks and *that* went badly; the late 2010s contained twice as much data as the other dozen years combined.
 I ultimately settled on single-year chunks but built an author index.
 You can see disabled code and the final code in those scripts.
+Github's previews simply don't show the disabled code but if you open them in Jupyter you will see them with a different indent.

 ## But why did you ...